Dr. Karen Leong | 03/05/2021

 Request a Consultation

 Simply fill out the form on this page, and one of our highly trained staff members at Dr. Leong Plastic Surgery by Design will reach out to your promptly to schedule your appointment.

-So I wanted to talk about Covid-19 because we just spent a year hiding away in our homes, and protecting ourselves from the corona virus pandemic.
+So I wanted to talk about Covid-19 because we just spent a year hiding away in our homes and protecting ourselves from the coronavirus pandemic.
 What I learned from the radiologist as she was doing the ultrasound, is that they are seeing quite a few women, who after receiving the covid 19 vaccine are coming in with enlarged lymph nodes.
-She said many women have reported very large lymph nodes, with concerns to lymphoma but in fact its all reactionary to the vaccine.
+She said many women have reported very large lymph nodes, with concerns about lymphoma but in fact, it’s all reactionary to the vaccine.

 So the point of this blog is: DO YOUR SELF EXAMS!
 (At home, in the shower, etc.) If you feel something, please don’t ignore it!
-Go see your primary care physician, ask for imaging, ask for an examine.
-Even in these times, where in person appointments may be hard to come by, it’s important to be seen!
+Go see your primary care physician, ask for imaging, ask for an examination.
+Even in these times, where in-person appointments may be hard to come by, it’s important to be seen!

 “I had a botched surgery in 2018 which left me without a nipple and one breast at a c the other a dd… I was absolutely petrified of going under the knife again.
 Then I developed BII symptoms and knew that the implants had to come out.
 I researched dr’s who supported BII -(many surgeons Don’t want to believe it) and I found dr prong who was supportive, kind and understood.
 I have always struggled with stubborn back fat and a bit of excess in between my thighs so dr Leong removed the implants, did liposuction to my arms sides and thighs and performed a fat transfer to my breasts.
 I am5 days post op and I cannot believe how amazing I feel.
 She is the best.
 I would never go anywhere else and would recommend her to anyone.
 Xo”*